kang37/KUP/README.md

 ## Introduction

 They are the raw data and code for my research project, Kyoto Urban Biodiversity, which focus on the plant diversity in the built-up area of Kyoto city.
-The manuscript *Dispersed green contributes to urban biodiversity: plant diversity across land use and scales in an Asian city* has been accepted to the *Journal of Forestry Research*, and will be published in May 2022.
+The manuscript *[A dispersed vegetative cover contributes to urban biodiversity: plant diversity across land use types and scale in an Asian city](https://link.springer.com/article/10.1007/s11676-022-01482-5)* is published on the *Journal of Forestry Research*.

 ## Codebook for data